-If the legs kick too late or the arms pull too soon or too much then the stroke timing is incorrect causing a disjointed and inefficient swimming stroke.
+If the legs kick too late or the arms pull too soon or too much, then the stroke timing is incorrect, causing a disjointed and inefficient swimming stroke.

 My eBook How To Swim Breaststroke contains over 20 exercises to help all aspects of breaststroke swimming stroke, featuring technique tips and focus points not available anywhere else on this website.
 Click the link below for more information.

 The propulsion for breaststroke comes mainly from the powerful whip action of the circular leg kick.
-The arms provide a small amount of propulsion and balance and the momentum is maintained in the glide where the arms and legs are together.
+The arms provide a small amount of propulsion and balance, and the momentum is maintained in the glide where the arms and legs are together.

 A powerful leg kick is crucial to generating some movement and maintaining momentum.

 The timing sequence for breaststroke is ‘pull, breathe, kick, glide’.
 Forget the breathing part for a moment.
-The crucial point here is to pull THEN kick.
+The crucial point here is to pull and THEN kick.
 Only then will you give your body a chance to move through the water with some efficiency.